 Obedience to the Law of God given through Moses was never designed to save or justify Israel.
-God never promised ‘If you obey my Laws you will have eternal salvation’.
+God never promised ‘If you obey my Laws you will have salvation’, eternal or otherwise.

 Obedience to the Law cannot save.
-If they(we) try to keep the Law to deliver(save) us, which it is not designed to do, then we are in bondage because we fail(ed) to keep it.
+If they(we) try to keep the Law to deliver(save) us, which it is not designed to do, then we put ourselves in bondage because we fail(ed) to keep it.
 All have sinned and fallen short…

 The children of Israel knew the Law could not save.
-They looked to God Himself as their Savior, their Deliverer and their Redeemer; and they looked to the coming Messiah (God Himself manifested in the flesh) to save them!
+They looked to God Himself as their Savior, their Deliverer and their Redeemer; and they looked to the coming Messiah (the God of Israel Himself, manifested in the flesh) to save them!

 What does the text say?